 Our purpose-built IEC is a space that integrates innovative architecture and creative interior design to maximise student engagement in learning programs.

 To create a warm and welcoming environment, the central courtyard and classrooms are flooded with natural light all year round.
 The layout of each classroom includes a kitchenette, enclosed outside space and a shared flexible learning area.
 The kitchenettes are utilised by students on a daily basis to build and practice important life skills.
 The outside and shared flexible learning areas are an extension of the classroom, adaptable to the needs of students and staff.
 These spaces can be configured for individual or small group tasks and STEM activities, or provide students access to a calmer, quiet area as required.
 The flexible learning area can also be converted into an inviting sensory withdrawal area for students.
 The latest ICT has been incorporated into all classrooms.
 Sound Field systems and interactive televisions allow students to actively engage in an innovative learning program.

 The design of the building and associated outdoor areas encourages a collaborative and integrative learning environment for students and staff and the addition of the central courtyard allows our IEC community to grow, interact and support each other in new and powerful ways.

 CBHS is making changes in its learning programs and learning environment – transforming the school to a modern and vibrant education hub in Adelaide’s southern suburbs.

-The architectural design of our Middle School is research-based with the aim to promote engaged learning, foster a sense of security, resilience and belonging.
+The architectural design of our Year 8-9 building is research-based with the aim to promote engaged learning, foster a sense of security, resilience and belonging.